christophergrant/lakebase-foreachwriter/README.md

 )
 ```

+## Deploying this code

+At this time, go to [`src/lakebase_foreachwriter/LakebaseForeachWriter.py`](src/lakebase_foreachwriter/LakebaseForeachWriter.py) and copy the code there.

 ## Key Parameters

 -   `username` & `password`: Your database credentials.
 Use a service principal for production workloads.
 This could be a database entity, service principal, or Databricks user.